 On this basis, it seems likely that, had the Fund discontinued at the valuation date with no additional funds recovered from the Employers, the Fund would have entered the PPF and members' benefits would have been cut back to PPF compensation levels.
 Although the PBS benefits were in excess of PPF levels, we understand that the PPF would look at the Fund as a whole.

-Further details relating to the section 179 valuation are set out in appendices 8 and 9, with the full results set out in my formal section 179 certificate, included as appendix 14.
+Further details relating to the section 179 valuation are set out in Appendices 7 and 8, with the full results set out in my formal section 179 certificate which is enclosed.

 5. Contribution policy and implications for funding